 1a.
 When downlink data is received and the SMF/UPF is requested to perform buffering as specified in clause 4.8.1.1a, the UPF/SMF checks with AMF for the possibility of data delivery, similar to step 2 of clause 4.24.2 with the following differences:

+- The UPF provides the DL data size information of the QoS Flow when sending Data Notification to SMF if the UPF has received instruction from SMF.

-- In the Namf_MT_EnableUEReachability the SMF may also send the PPI, the ARP and the 5QI, and/or QFI of the QoS Flow of the PDU Session which triggered the request for paging policy differentiation as defined in clause 5.4.3.2 of TS 23.501 [2].
+- In the Namf_MT_EnableUEReachability the SMF may also send the following parameters the PPI, the ARP and the 5QI, DL data size, and/or QFI for the QoS Flow of the PDU Session which triggered the request for paging policy differentiation as defined in clause 5.4.3.2 of TS 23.501 [2].

 - If the SMF, while waiting for UE triggered Connection Resume indication or a reject response (with Estimated Maximum Wait time) from the AMF, receives any additional Data Notification message due to additional data packets for another QoS Flow associated with a higher priority (i.e. ARP priority level) than the priority indicated to the AMF in the previous Namf_MT_EnableUEReachability, or the SMF derive a different Paging Policy Indicator according to the additional Data Notification, the SMF invokes a new Namf_MT_EnableUEReachability indicating the higher priority or different Paging Policy Indicator to the AMF.
 The information contained in the new Namf_MT_EnableUEReachability request overrides the information from the previous Namf_MT_EnableUEReachability request that is stored in the AMF.
-If the SMF receives any additional Data Notification messages due to additional data packets for another QoS Flow associated with same or lower priority than the priority indicated to the AMF in the previous Namf_MT_EnableUEReachability or if the SMF has sent the second Namf_MT_EnableUEReachability message indicating the higher priority and receives additional downlink data packets for this UE, the SMF buffers these downlink data packets and does not send a new Namf_MT_EnableUEReachability meassage.- The AMF determines if the UE is reachable based on the stored eDRX values for RRC_INACTIVE state provided by NG-RAN in clause 4.8.1.1a.
+If the SMF receives any additional Data Notification messages due to additional data packets for another QoS Flow associated with same or lower priority than the priority indicated to the AMF in the previous Namf_MT_EnableUEReachability or if the SMF has sent the second Namf_MT_EnableUEReachability message indicating the higher priority and receives additional downlink data packets for this UE, the SMF buffers these Data Notification messages and does not send a new Namf_MT_EnableUEReachability message.
+When the SMF receives DL data size information in the Data Notification message due to additional data packets for another QoS Flow, the SMF sends a Namf_MT_EnableUEReachability message to AMF.

+- The AMF determines if the UE is reachable based on the stored eDRX values for RRC_INACTIVE state provided by NG-RAN in clause 4.8.1.1a.
 If the UE is unreachable, the AMF stores the information received in the Namf_MT_EnableUEReachability request and provides the Estimated Maximum Wait time in the response message based on the eDRX values for RRC_INACTIVE in AMF (steps 2-5 are postponed until the UE becomes reachable).
 If the UE is considered reachable, step 2 is executed immediately.

+NOTE 1: This handling is similar to CM-IDLE with eDRX.
+When the AMF provides the Estimated Maximum Wait time, it can consider the time needed for RRC level procedures (e.g. RRC RNA update procedure) when UE wakes up from the eDRX cycle.

+NOTE 2: The other NFs can use the Namf_Communication_N1N2MessageTransfer service operation to deliver the MT signalling.

-NOTE: This handling is similar to CM-IDLE with eDRX.
-When the AMF provides the Estimated Maximum Wait time, it can consider the time needed for RRC level procedures (e.g. RRC RNA update procedure) when UE wakes up from the eDRX cycle.2.
-When the AMF determines that the UE is reachable, the AMF sends an N2 DL Data Notification message to NG-RAN with the request for the UE's RRC connection to be resumed.
-The AMF may include the following parameter(s) the PPI, the ARP and the 5QI, and/or QFI of the QoS Flow of the PDU Session ID in the N2 DL Data Notification message to trigger and enable RAN paging.
+2. When the AMF determines that the UE is reachable, the AMF sends an N2 DL Data Notification message to NG-RAN with the request for the UE's RRC connection to be resumed.
+The AMF may include the following per QoS Flow parameter(s) the PPI, the ARP and the 5QI, DL data size, DL Signalling indication and/or QFI for the QoS Flow(s) of the PDU Session in the N2 DL Data Notification message to trigger and enable RAN paging.

+If the AMF receives MT signalling (i.e. via Namf_Communication_N1N2MessageTransfer) in step 1a, AMF includes also DL Signalling indication in the N2 RAN Paging Request message.